-"A lot of the M2M [machine-to-machine], the telemetry and telematics solutions, were bespoke or vertically integrated, and a lot of them from a supply-chain perspective were hard-wired into industries.
+In the past, Kriv says, "A lot of the M2M [machine-to-machine], the telemetry and telematics solutions, were bespoke or vertically integrated.
+And a lot of them, from a supply-chain perspective, were hard-wired into industries.
 And what that didn't enable us to do was to be able to share data or experiences, value from those deployments across industries, across experiences, across sectors."

-By contrast, says Kriv, IoT implies not only shareable data, but also technical solutions that can be adapted and re-used across sectors.
+By contrast, says Kriv, IoT now implies not only shareable data, but also technical solutions that can be adapted and reused across sectors.
 Nobody should say that "we're building a specific IoT solution just for arable farming and it can't be used anywhere else.
-And that's where we were a long time ago and that's where the change and the promise of IoT is taking us: shareable, reusable value."
+And that's where we were a long time ago, and that's where the change and the promise of IoT is taking us: shareable, reusable value."

-Stephen observes, "heavy vehicles have always had some sort of capturing device of data".
-But device and communication costs have come down in recent years.
-The price points are such that IoT technology has become compelling not only to the providers, but also to the consumers of, say, heavy freight services.
-These consumers may well have a different set of interests than the providers.
+As device and communication costs come down, IoT technology becomes more compelling.
+And it's compelling not only to the providers, but also to the consumers of, say, heavy freight services.
+These consumers may have a different set of interests than the providers, as Stephen explains.

 "I think one of the most common challenges we hear from our customers in this space is around the complexity involved – partners, devices, best practices in the ecosystem.
 And Spark has played an integral role for many, many years in New Zealand as an aggregator and an integrator.
 So we see it as, yes, we can be the connectivity partner.
 I think that's core to us.
 But on top of that, we can actually start to bring together the story for you, so you can be agnostic to your devices and sensors, you can actually talk about your business outcomes that you need to provide.
 And we can try and understand that alongside you, and we can stitch that together."